nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2020-9-23

 Saratoga North and West sectors are at a slower speed than usual.
-We are looking into this
+This is a problem with a server that will be fixed on Sunday 27

 2020-9-22